Frequently Asked Questions

 Quality Initiative

-What is the purpose of NIU's quality initiative?
+What was the purpose of NIU's quality initiative?

-The principal purpose of the quality initiative is to support all of our students to achieve their academic goals by assessing, improving and modifying approaches in gateway courses to support higher levels of student success.
-Of particular importance is ensuring success for students from underrepresented populations.
+The principal purpose of the quality initiative was to support all of our students to achieve their academic goals by assessing, improving and modifying approaches in gateway courses to support higher levels of student success.
+Of particular importance was ensuring success for students from underrepresented populations.

-What are the goals of the quality initiative?
+What were the goals of the quality initiative?

 1. Identify and redesign gateway courses with low success rates or high equity gaps.